azavea/raster-vision-examples/README.md

-# Raster Vision Examples
+# Raster Vision Examples (for RV < 0.12)

 This repository contains examples of using Raster Vision on open datasets.

+## ⚠️ For RV >= 0.12, the examples have moved into the [main repo](https://docs.rastervision.io/en/0.12/examples.html).

 Note: The `master` branch of this examples repo should be used in conjunction with the `master` branch (or `latest` Docker image tag) of [Raster Vision](https://github.com/azavea/raster-vision) which contains the latest changes.
 For versions of this examples repo that correspond to stable, released versions of Raster Vision, see: